06 Oct How Does Kickstarter Work?

 Some of Kickstarter’s Crowdfunding Rules to Know

-Your project is accepted into the program based on a few rules, and knowing it helps how does a Kickstarter work well.
+Your project is selected into the program based on a few rules, and knowing it helps how does a Kickstarter work well.
 Let’s get into rules

 - Honesty and Clear Presentation: Projects on Kickstarter must have a clear plan with an accurate prototype demonstration.
 It should also not have any misleading renderings or showcasing of functionalities that don’t actually exist.

 - No charity projects: Kickstarter is mainly a crowdfunding platform that enables a creative or technology-based project.
 It is not the right place for charity crowdfunding and while nonprofits can launch a project, there is no guarantee that they will be facilitated.

 - Projects can’t be equity-based: There are different channels for equity-based funding but Kickstarter is not one of them.
 You are not allowed to seek investment, equity or revenue sharing for your project on Kickstarter.

 Other than these essential rules, you also have to make sure that the project doesn’t involve prohibited items as listed here.

 The review process takes an average of about 30 hours and if anything that needs to be changed, you can add it to the review time.
 Once you launch your project though, you won’t be able to edit items such as: